Muntinlupa–Cavite Expressway

 The Muntinlupa–Cavite Expressway (MCX), signed as E2 of the Philippine expressway network, is a 4 km controlled-access toll expressway linking the southern province of Cavite to Muntinlupa in the Philippines.
-It is currently the shortest expressway in the Philippines, connecting the South Luzon Expressway to the Daang Hari Road and Daang Reyna Road near Las Piñas and Bacoor.
-It is owned by the Department of Public Works and Highways and operated by MCX Tollway Inc., a subsidiary of Ayala Corporation's AC Infrastructure Holdings Corporation.

-The expressway was opened to traffic on July 24, 2015.
+Opened to traffic on July 24, 2015, it is currently the shortest expressway in the Philippines.
+It connects the South Luzon Expressway (SLEX) to Daang Hari and Daang Reyna near Las Piñas and Bacoor.

 Route description

 Muntinlupa–Cavite Expressway acts as a connector between Daang Hari and South Luzon Expressway.
-The expressway passes near the vicinity of New Bilibid Prisons and Southville 2A, one of the relocation areas of informal settlers who once lived beside the Philippine National Railways line.
+The expressway passes near the vicinity of the New Bilibid Prison and Southville 2A, one of the relocation areas of informal settlers who once lived beside the Philippine National Railways line.

 The expressway starts with a T-interchange with South Luzon Expressway near Susana Heights.
 It follows a slight curving route paralleling Magdaong River, which acts as a boundary between barangays Poblacion and Tunasan.
-It soon passes near the New Bilibid Prisons, where several access roads are rerouted with the construction of the expressway.
+It soon passes near the New Bilibid Prison, where several access roads are rerouted with the construction of the expressway.
 The expressway ends as a roundabout with Daang Hari, Daang Reyna, and Biazon Road.